 it continues to meet the initial objectives.
 Come and enjoy the magic of storytelling!

-La Crosse’s third LUNA story slam (like karaoke but with stories) will be Saturday,
+La Crosse’s fourth LUNA story slam (like karaoke but with stories) will be Saturday,

-Company, 1401 Saint Andrew Street.
-The theme is Holiday Happenings, so if you have
+1401 Saint Andrew Street.
+The theme is Fools!, so if you have a story about April

 Our longtime friends and supporters, Arla and John, wrote the most lovely words following